Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 massage therapist massage woman

 Massage therapy can help manage EDS symptoms and provide a more positive well-being for the patient.
 The type of massage you do depends on the patients’ preferences and condition.
-Photo: Marie Zahn
+(Photo by Marie Zahn)

-The Muldowney Protocol was presented at the 2019 EDS Global Learning Conference.
-Developed by Kevin Muldowney, a physiotherapist with more than 10 years of experience treating patients with EDS, the protocol is geared toward assisting therapists in finding their place with these patients.
+The Muldowney Protocol was presented at the 2019 EDS Global Learning Conference and was developed by Kevin Muldowney, a physiotherapist with more than 10 years of experience treating EDS patients.
+The protocol assists therapists in finding their place with these patients.

 DeNeve echoes those sentiments when it comes to her own management.